drfloob/_tree/README.md

  * 11 node trees can be inflated at ~1,500/sec
  * empty trees can be created at ~12,000/sec

-Test coverage is at 98% functions, 94% for statements, 94% lines, and 87% branches.
+Test coverage is at 98% functions, 94% statements, 94% lines, and 87% branches.

 To execute various tests yourself, see `Gruntfile.js`, and execute: